Text messaging has become as much a part of our collective communication habits as ubiquitous access to a pay-phone used to be.

 Law Makers Continue to Seek Best Decision

-Governor Christie stated after the ruling that blaming the sender might be going too far, since it is ultimately the responsibility of the driver to stay focused on the road.
-New Jersey lawmakers seem to have the opposite take on the direction of texting bans, “they’ve already beefed up penalties to the point where causing an injury while texting is treated like doing so while driving drunk,” including a fine of up to $150,000 and could go to jail for as many as 10 years is someone is hurt.
+Governor Christie stated after the ruling that blaming the sender might be going too far.
+This is because it is ultimately the responsibility of the driver to stay focused on the road.
+New Jersey lawmakers seem to have the opposite take on the direction of texting bans.
+Stating: “they’ve already beefed up penalties to the point where causing an injury while texting is treated like doing so while driving drunk.”
+This includes a fine of up to $150,000 and could go to jail for as many as 10 years is someone is hurt.

-Currently lawmakers are considering a bill that would allow police officers to check a driver’s phone after a collision to see if the driver was texting at the time.
+Currently lawmakers are considering a new bill.
+This would allow police officers to check a driver’s phone after a collision to see if the driver was texting at the time.

 Been accused of causing a car crash based on distracted driving, your situation may have possible defenses available to you.
 Contact the experienced attorneys at the Law Offices of Anthony J. Vecchio, LLC for more information.